Data protection information

 Data transfer to third parties

-(1) In principle, we do not pass on your personal data to third parties.
-External service providers who process data on our behalf are contractually obliged to comply with data protection in accordance with Article 28 GDPR and are therefore not categorised as third parties.
+(1) As a matter of principle, we do not pass on your personal data to third parties.
+External service providers who process data on our behalf are contractually obliged to comply with data protection regulations in accordance with Article 28 of the GDPR and are therefore not considered third parties.

-(2) The data is transmitted to the credit institutions involved so that direct debits can be made.
+(2) The data is transferred to the participating credit institutions so that direct debits can be made.

 We delete your personal data as soon as it is no longer required for the fulfilment of our contractual relationship.
-In addition, we are subject to various retention and documentation obligations (e.g. HBG, BGB, etc.).
-The retention and documentation periods specified there are up to ten years.
+In addition, we are subject to various storage and documentation obligations (e.g., HBG, BGB, etc.).
+The retention and documentation periods specified therein are up to ten years.

 D. Data protection information on visitor management